openstack/monasca-ceilometer/deployer/README.md

 #Few gotchas:

-- Monasca-ui doesn't get setup with this since it has some compatibilty issues with stable/kilo
+- Monasca-ui doesn't get setup with this since it has compatibilty issues with oslo.utils version in stable/liberty
-- Monasca-events doesn't get installed either, as it is attempting to install oslo at system level causing issues with devstack
 - One of the monasca smoke test fails, but it is at the end and shouldn't affect the operation of ceilosca

 #Pre-Requisites: